 Activism, Advocacy, Disruption

 “The artist is always an irritant; the artist is always a disrupter.”
 Although Jones asserted this statement within the first ten minutes of the conversation, the bulk of the beginning centered on Jones’ experiences feeling forced into the position of advocating for the black, gay, and HIV positive communities.
-Jones talks of two instances where/when he was involuntarily raised (or shamed) into the role of “poster child.”
+Jones talks of two instances when he was involuntarily raised (or shamed) into the role of “poster child.”
 In 1979, after kissing his husband Arnie Zane following a performance, some audience members interpreted this as a political statement, and press exhorted him to not “rub it in our faces.”
 Another time, after revealing he was HIV-positive, he found himself often described as the face of the illness, despite the fact that it was “happening everywhere” at the time, certainly within other spheres of the dance community.
 This surprised me; I knew of Bill T. Jones as a dance giant, especially as a black, queer, HIV-positive figure.
 I defined him as such, I realize.

 But I have to wonder, in a contemporary context, do we have a choice?
 In these political times, is it possible for an artist not to make a statement?
 To take a stance?
 To create work beyond the lenses of race, gender, sexuality, economic status, ability?
 I can’t help but wonder if any creation from a member of a marginalized group is de-facto activism; if the very act of creation by a marginalized person is (or will inevitably be read as) a statement.
 Can an artistic body of work stand on its own, independent of the creator?
 And, if not, whom do we rely on for the distinction between art and artist?
-If the artist insists the work is apolitical, yet critics (and thereafter, history) remembers it as a work of activism, which is it?
+If the artist insists the work is apolitical, yet critics (and thereafter, history) remember it as a work of activism, which is it?

 “We thought we were being ourselves, but suddenly we had become the symbol of something,” Jones states.

-Artist Vs. Body
+Artist vs. Body